kettanaito/naming-cheatsheet/README.md

 }
 ```

-> Some language-specific assumptions may allow to ommit the context.
+> Some language-specific assumptions may allow to omit the context.
 For example, in JavaScript it is common that `filter` operates on Array.
 Adding explicit `filterArray` would be unnecessary.

 ---